Jvpjava/Jvpjava/README.md

 - Networking and infrastructure (CCNA studies)
 - Systems administration and Active Directory
 - Automation with PowerShell
-- Programming with Java, JavaScript, HTML, and CSS
+- Programming with Java, Python, and Poweshell

 ### What You'll Find Here
 - IT home lab projects